jlapeyre/julia_project/README.md

 Calling `mymodule.project.clean()` removes the compiled system image and some other files.
 This will force again resolving the Julia package requirements on the next `import mymodule`.
+Calling `mymodule.project.clean_all()` will remove the entire project tree.
+This is a kind of "factory reset".
+The next time you run `project.ensure_init()` a new directory will be created and populated with files from the installation directly.

 Calling `mymodule.project.update()` checks for compatible updates of Julia packages that are direct or indirect dependencies of `mymodule`, and performs the update.